 - participants will also receive a short tour of the archives during one of the sessions.

-- include 3-hour monthly sessions on the first Friday of each month throughout 2020, 9.30am to 12.30pm on the following dates:
+- include 3-hour monthly sessions on the first Friday of each month throughout 2022, beginning in February, 10am to 1pm on the following dates:

-Participants should try to attend all 12 sessions to get the most out of the course.
-Hazel's invoiced fee, $600 plus GST ($660) for the year, is to be paid direct to Hazel before the first session with no refunds if you drop out before the end of the course.
+Participants should try to attend all sessions to get the most out of the course.
+Hazel's invoiced fee, $600 plus GST ($660) for the year, is to be paid direct to Hazel with no refunds if you miss a session or drop out before the end of the course.